Cluster extension

 echo $?

-• ssd:1 - name of the storage pool and the number of storage groups to be added.
+• ssd:1: Name of the storage pool and the number of storage groups allocated.

-11. Ensure that the newly added storage groups are visible on the cluster monitoring page in the embedded UI.
+11. Make sure that all the new storage groups now show up on the cluster monitoring page in the built-in UI.